Citrus Oil Guide

-Citrus Essential Oils are often thought of mostly for light, summery aromas, but I love using citrus essential oils all year round.
-My use of the citrus oils actually increases during the colder months as they are energizing and help to uplift the spirits.
+Citrus Essential Oils are often thought of mostly for light, summery aromas, but I love using citrus rind essential oils all year round.
+My use of the citrus oils increases during the colder months as they are energizing and help to uplift the spirits.
 They are the perfect complement to blends that fight off the winter blues, "cabin fever" and depression.
 For Winter Blues recipes, visit AromaWeb's Winter Blues Recipe page.

-Orange Essential Oil (Citrus sinensis)
+Sweet Orange Essential Oil (Citrus sinensis)

 Bitter Orange Essential Oil (Citrus aurantium)

-Essential Oil (Citrus limon)
+Lemon Essential Oil (Citrus limon)

 Limonene is the naturally occurring chemical constituent within Lemon Essential Oil that gives it its distinctive lemony aroma.
 There are a few other non-citrus essential oils available that include limonene naturally and feature a lemony aroma.
 Lemongrass and Lemon Myrtle essential oils both include noteworthy concentrations of limonene.

-Essential Oil (Citrus aurantifolia)
+Lime Essential Oil (Citrus aurantifolia)

-Essential Oil (Citrus paradisi)
+Grapefruit Essential Oil (Citrus paradisi)

 Bergamot Essential Oil (Citrus bergamia)

-Essential Oil (Citrus reticulata)
+Mandarin Essential Oil (Citrus reticulata)

-Essential Oil (Citrus reticulata)
+Tangerine Essential Oil (Citrus reticulata)

 Petitgrain Essential Oil (Citrus aurantium)

-Essential Oil (Citrus aurantium)
+Neroli Essential Oil (Citrus aurantium)

 As mentioned, my focus within this article is in focusing upon the use of citrus essential oils for diffusion and room fragrancing applications.
-When creating blends and topical products that you apply to your skin, remember that in addition to photoxicity concerns, citrus essential oils can cause skin irritation if used without properly diluting them.
+When creating blends and topical products that you apply to your skin, remember that in addition to phototoxicity concerns for cold pressed lemon, lime, grapefruit, bitter orange and bergamot oils (See AromaWeb's Phototoxicity and Essential Oils article), citrus essential oils can cause skin irritation if used without properly diluting them or when using oils that have oxidized.
 For more information, see AromaWeb's Essential Oil Safety article.

-General Safety Information: Do not take any essential oils internally without consultation from a qualified aromatherapy practitioner.
-Do not apply undiluted essential oils, absolutes, CO2s or other concentrated essences onto the skin.
-If you are pregnant, epileptic, have liver damage, have cancer, or have any other medical problem, use essential oils only under the proper guidance of a qualified aromatherapy practitioner.
-Use extreme caution when using oils with children and give children only the gentlest oils at extremely low doses.
-It is safest to consult a qualified aromatherapy practitioner before using essential oils with children.
-A skin patch test should be conducted prior to using an essential oil that you've never used before.
-Instructions on conducting a skin patch test and more safety information can be found by visiting the Essential Oil Safety Information page.
-For very in-depth information on essential oil safety issues, read Essential Oil Safety by Robert Tisserand and Rodney Young.
+Do not take any oils internally and do not apply undiluted essential oils, absolutes, CO2s or other concentrated essences onto the skin without advanced essential oil knowledge or consultation from a qualified aromatherapy practitioner.
+For general dilution information, read AromaWeb's Guide to Diluting Essential Oils.
+If you are pregnant, epileptic, have liver damage, have cancer, or have any other medical problem, use oils only under the proper guidance of a qualified aromatherapy practitioner.
+Use extreme caution when using oils with children and be sure to first read the recommended dilution ratios for children.
+Consult a qualified aromatherapy practitioner before using oils with children, the elderly, if you have medical issues or are taking medications.
+Before using this or any essential oil, carefully read AromaWeb's Essential Oil Safety Information page.
+For in-depth information on oil safety issues, read Essential Oil Safety by Robert Tisserand and Rodney Young.